Sulemanitmer/Bank-Account-s-Queue-and-Stack/README.md

 By using polymorphism I will be able to call the Saving and Checkings methods from Bank Accounts.

 # Account Stack and Queue
-Will hold the info in the Stack Structure or Queue
+Will hold the info to make a stack or Queue

 # Structure
 Will be the main method which will let the user create an account and put that account into a queue or  stack